coralscreates/coralscreates/README.md

 ## About me🧚🏾‍♀️
 Hi, I'm Coralie!

-I am currently a Master's student studying Data Science at The University Of Sheffield.
+I'm a Master's student studying Data Science at The University Of Sheffield.
 ### 🪷 Interests
 - Exploring datasets
 - Reading books (all genres)